L3P3/lui/README.md

 ### Initialization

 The component tree's root is defined by just the one and only call to `init`.
-It gets a callback which then returns what the body should look like and contain.
+It gets a callback which then returns the body props and its childs.

-This callback is pretty much a component but unlike them, it returns the body element's props in addition to the child nodes.
+The (virtual) body component is an html component, so the same rules as above apply to the props object returned by the root component.
+Except for the `C` prop since body childs must be returned separately.

+What we pass to init is pretty much a component without incoming props, a different return value and [early exit][#early-exit] is prohibited.

 ```js
 init(() => {